-In this article, we will answer the following question: what is the price of a heat pump for an 80 m² house ?
+In this article, we will answer the question: what is the price of a heat pump for an 80 m² house ?

-In the rest of this guide, we'll explore the details of the investment cost to help you make an informed choice.
+In the rest of this guide, we'll explore the details of investment cost to help you make an informed choice.

 Heat pump: average prices for an 80 m² house